HBVaegter/Henrik_Bjarke_Vaegter/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: "The power of words: influence of pre-exercise expectancy information on exercise-induced hypoalgesia – a randomized controlled trial"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Peter Thinggaard
+- Casper Høi Madsen
-- Robert Ford
+- Monika Hasenbring
+- Jonas Bloch Thorlund

 # Author notes (optional)
-author_notes:
+# author_notes:
-- "Equal contribution"
+# - "Equal contribution"
-- "Equal contribution"
+# - "Equal contribution"

 date: "2013-07-01T00:00:00Z"
 doi: ""